samjwillis97/samjwillis97/README.md

   - Frontend in VueJS
   - Backend in Go

-As well as these in my repositories you will find my personal dotfiles, docker-compose for my home media server and other projects I am working on.
+As well as these, in my repositories you will find my personal dotfiles, docker-compose for my home media server and other projects I am working on.

 <br />